apache/yetus/asf-site-src/source/contribute/website.md

 ```

 ## Generating the website
-To generate the static wesbite for Apache Yetus run the following commands at the root asf-site-src directory:
+To generate the static website for Apache Yetus run the following commands at the root asf-site-src directory:

 ```bash
 bundle exec middleman build